unitaryfund/unitary.fund/src/content/blog/ga_qas.md

   - genetic algorithm
 ---

 In various quantum optimization problems, choosing the right ansatz is a critical point that will affect the accuracy of the result.
-Many template ansatzes have been proposed, such as Graph Ansatz and EffecientSU2, ..., etc. Yet these examples can be limited in their applicability.
+For example, in Variational Quantum Eigensolver, many template ansatzes have been proposed, such as Graph Ansatz and EffecientSU2, etc. An ansatz [1] is the structure of quantum gates, deciding how many and what type of gates will be used, for easier imagination, it's equivalent to the model's architecture in a deep learning model.

+Yet the above example ansatzes can be limited in their applicability.
 Hence, we've created a search engine called **GA-QAS** (Genetic Algorithm for Quantum Architecture Search) to aid in the discovery of the right ansatz.
 In this post, we will guide you on how to use it efficiently.

 ## Now, let’s start!